lucille254/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner,group and others
+Sets permissions to the file hello